Civil Penalty Notice 2026: Fines, Deadlines & What to Do

 Sponsor LicencePermission granted by the Home Office allowing an organisation to employ overseas workers under the points-based immigration system.
 Civil penalties or compliance failures can affect its status or renewal.

 County Court Judgment (CCJ)A court order used to enforce unpaid civil penalties.
-It can affect an employer’s credit rating, public contracts, and ability to obtain finance.
+It can affect an employer’s credit rating, public contracts and ability to obtain finance.

-Code of Practice on Preventing Illegal WorkingThe statutory framework that explains how penalties are calculated, when mitigating factors apply, and what counts as an effective right to work system.
+Code of Practice on preventing illegal workingThe statutory framework explaining how penalties are calculated, when mitigating factors apply and what counts as an effective right to work system.
 The current version applies to breaches identified on or after 13 February 2024.

 Section J: Additional Resources & Links